yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-multi-cloud/with-tyk-multi-cloud.md

 ### Getting Started

-To get started with Tyk Multi-Cloud, follow our [tutorial][1] to create an account.
+To get started with Tyk Multi-Cloud, [create an account](/docs/get-started/with-tyk-multi-cloud/create-an-account/).

 ## <a name="what-are-the-benefits-of-Multi-Cloud"></a>What are the benefits of Multi-Cloud ?